utechnique/universal_tools/README.md

 # UNIVERSAL TOOLS

 Universal tools (UT) is an open-source cross-platform framework that is designed to make life easier for C++ developers.
-Goal of the UT is to be as light as possible and to provide base functionality in the same time.
+The goal of the UT is to be as light as possible and to provide base functionality at the same time.

 ### Why UT?

 The same code, that is written with UT, is both c++11 and c++03 compliant (and utilizes features such as r-value and move-semantics for c++11 version).
 UT doesn't use stl or boost, but provides own version of containers, smart-pointers, streams, serialization system etc. Code of the UT aims to be simple, understandable and densely commented.
-This project is an attempt to make light universal basis for projects with no external dependencies, so that the all code could be compiled in one environment "in one click".
+This project is an attempt to make a light universal basis for projects with no external dependencies, so that the all code could be compiled in one environment "in one click".

 ### Get started